OOI-RCA-APL/ceres/docs/connections.md

 ### Declaring Particles For Charts

 A component's `__particles__` class property lists the particle types it can emit.
 The console's chart and value pickers read it to offer types and fields without a live sample to inspect.
-Only particle classes with a literal `type` discriminator appear in the pickers so a class without one is skipped.
+Only particle classes with a literal `type` discriminator appear in the pickers.

 By default, `__particles__` is derived from `@sieve`-decorated method return annotations, so a driver that already declares its particles through a sieve needs no further action.
 Assign a literal tuple to declare particle types a sieve does not name, for example when a component emits particles outside a sieve.